 As the Library's collections do circulate in the museum among staff, it is essential that you check our online catalog and submit a list of titles you wish to view before visiting the Library.
 Please check our online catalog to begin your research and view the Library's particular holdings.
 All collections are located in closed stacks.
 Visitors must submit a request for material to the staff member on duty for retrieval and use in the Reading Room.

 For more detailed travel and parking information, see plan your visit.
-Visitors must register with Protection Services and receive a Visitor Pass to visit the Library.
-Upon arrival at the museum, please inform the Protection Services Officer that you have an appointment to visit the Library.
-They will call and a staff member will come downstairs to greet you.
-Having the reference desk extension (x7887) will expedite this process.
+Visitors with appointments must register with Protection Services at the East Entrance and receive a Visitor Pass to visit the Library.
+Protection Services will notify the Reference Desk (x7887) and a library staff member will escort visitors to the Library.
 If you are only visiting the library, you do not have to pay admission to the museum.

 Contact the Library